 What you need for a good night’s sleep

 Now here comes the really important stuff.
 A bad night’s sleep can ruin your camping trip very easily.
-So make sure you make your first few nights sleeping in a tent as comfortable as possible.
+Some people opt for sleeping in a hammock instead of a tent.
+If you think this might be for you then read our guide to hammock camping first.
+Otherwise, get yourself well set up to make sure you make your first few nights sleeping in a tent as comfortable as possible.

 27Choose a decent tent